mozilla-l10n/documentation/src/products/review/review.md

 The next step is to spot check changes landed in [gecko-strings-quarantine](https://hg.mozilla.org/l10n/gecko-strings-quarantine/shortlog).
 Here are some things to look out for:
 * Check if a changeset is removing strings.
 This should happen only when a string landed in Nightly and was removed during the same cycle, or at the beginning of a release cycle when a group of strings becomes unused in all shipping versions.
-* Compare the changeset with the original landing in mozilla-central.
-Each changeset’s header contains a set of references (consider [this example](https://hg.mozilla.org/l10n/gecko-strings-quarantine/rev/9c9e89dd4fd5)), the most important one is `X-Channel-Converted-Revision`, which links to the original landing in the code repository.

 **IMPORTANT:** Patches including Fluent migrations need to be kept in quarantine, and can only be pushed to `gecko-strings` following the process described in [this document](../firefox_desktop/fluent_migrations.md).